William Henry Sheppard: Contact with the Kuba

-Having become versed in the Kuba language and culture, Sheppard took a team of men to the edge of the Kuba territory in 1892.
-His original plan was to ask for directions to the next village under the guise of purchasing supplies, but the chief of the village only allowed one of his men to go.
+Sheppard became versed in the Kuba language and culture.
+In 1892, he took a team of men to the edge of the Kuba Kingdom.
+He originally planned to ask for directions to the next village under the guise of purchasing supplies, but the chief of the village only allowed one of his men to go.
 Sheppard used a variety of tricks to make his way further into the kingdom, including having a scout follow a group of traders and, most famously, eating so many eggs that the townspeople could no longer supply him and his scout was able to gain access to the next village to find more eggs.
 Eventually, however, he encountered villagers that would allow him to go no further.
 While Sheppard was formulating a plan, the king's son, Prince N'toinzide, arrived and arrested Sheppard and his men for trespassing.

 King Kot aMweeky, rather than executing Sheppard, told the village that Sheppard was his deceased son.
 King aMweeky declared Sheppard "Bope Mekabe", which spared the lives of Sheppard and his men.
 This was a political move on the part of the king; in danger of being overthrown, he encouraged interest in the strangers to direct attention away from himself.
 During his stay in the village, Sheppard collected artifacts from the people and he eventually secured permission for a Presbyterian mission.
 The king allowed him to leave on the condition that he return in one year.
 He would be unable to do so for several years, however, by which time Kot aMweeky had been overthrown by Mishaape, the leader of a rival clan.

 Documentation of Congo Free State atrocities

-In the late nineteenth century, King Leopold II started to receive criticism for his treatment of the natives in Congo Free State.
+In the late 19th century, King Leopold II started to receive criticism for his treatment of the natives in Congo Free State.
 In the United States, the main outlet of this criticism was the Presbyterian church.
 In 1891, Sheppard became involved with William Morrison after Lapsley's death.
 They would report the crimes they saw, and later, with the help of Roger Casement, would form the Congo Reform Association (CRA), one of the world's first humanitarian organizations.

 In January 1900, The New York Times published a report that said 14 villages had been burned and 90 or more of the local people killed in the Bena Kamba country by Zappo Zap warriors sent to collect taxes by the Congo Free State administration.
 The report was based on letters from Southern Presbyterian missionaries Rev. L. C. Vass and Rev. H. P. Hawkins stationed at Luebo and the subsequent investigation by Sheppard who visited the Zappo Zaps' camp.

 Apparently taken for a government official, he was openly shown the bodies of many of the victims.